-It’s made almost exclusively out of polyester or cotton covered polyester and comes in all colors imaginable and a number of sizes, but most common are weight 40 and 50.
+It’s made almost exclusively out of polyester or cotton-covered polyester and comes in all colors imaginable and a number of sizes, but the most common are weight 40 and 50.
 In fact, most of the time the weight isn’t even mentioned on the thread.

 A special mention for sewing silk, I always prefer to use silk thread for silk fabric.

 This thread is also not suitable for embroidery, use embroidery polyester, rayon, or silk for that.